OpenTechSchool/html-css-beginners/index.md

 the browser.
 It is a hierarchical language.

 And **HTML5**?
 What's that?
 This is just the latest version of HTML.
-There is lot of interest about it, because it improves a lot HTML's elements, making it easier to write and to use.
+There is a lot of interest about it, because it improves and adds many HTML elements, making it easier to write and to use.

 **What about CSS?**
 CSS or Cascading Style Sheets is a language used for describing the look and formatting of a document written in a markup language.
 It is closely connected with HTML, since it gives style to HTML elements.
 In contrast to HTML, CSS has no hierarchy and can be written in the order that we choose.

-**CSS3** as a HTML5 is the last released version of CSS, and it also improves CSS a lot improvement, for example, the possibility to animate an element.
+**CSS3** is the last released version of CSS, and it also improves CSS a lot.
+For example, it gives the possibility to animate an element.

 To check all our code, we will use the console in our browser.